 Winter time is always a time for me to ponder on those who have passed.
 Their missing faces from the celebration table hit pretty hard at this time of year.
-I don’t mean to be maudlin but its a reality that we will all encounter at some point.
-It got me thinking, as this is the darkest time of the year, what those who came before us thought of at this time of year?
+I don’t mean to be maudlin but it’s a reality we will all encounter at some point.
+It got me thinking.
+As this is the darkest time of the year, what those who came before us thought of at this time of year?
 What were the beliefs of the folks who saw fairies and ancestors as ever-present.
-This is a thought piece rather than a well-defined article, treat it like I’m thinking out loud as I type rather than a clearly defined argument.
+Is it animism?
+Is it fairy faith?
+This is a thought piece rather than a well-defined article.
+Treat it like I’m thinking out loud as I type rather than a clearly defined argument.

 Edward Taylor, a Victorian anthropologist, defines animism as the “belief in spirits”.
 Fair enough, these spirits they refer to are those of animals, stones, plants, trees, rivers, sky, sea and land but also of many other things.
 If you’re an animist pretty much everything has a spirit.
 We also have spirits who are considered our departed dead and our ancestors and those who lie in the land as what some folks might call the mighty dead.
 We can see how the Scottish were very aware of spirit in everything.
 Every mountain, stream, land mass on a map of Scotland is associated with a mythological story or a character.